Causal influence in operational probabilistic theories: Defining causal influence

 we will adopt only those influence relations compatible with each of its reversible dilations $\tU$.
 As discussed above, in quantum theory there are examples where influence relations depend on the particular dilation, and there is no influence relation that is actually independent of the reversible dilation $\tU$.

-It is probably useful to remind here that in all known theories {\em every} channel can be dilated to a reversible one, however we cannot exclude that there are OPTs where this is not true.
+It is probably useful to remind here that in all known theories {\em every} channel can be dilated to a reversible one, except for the theory of Popescu-Rohrlich boxes.
 The discussion of the definition of causal influence for irreversible channels is beyond the purpose of the present study.

 We remark that outside the quantum, in particular in theories without local discriminability, the mentioned definition based on no-signalling can have a sort of ``dual'' issue to the one highlighted above: while neither $\rA$ nor $\rB$ signal to, say, $\rA'$, it may happen that the composite system $\rA\rB$ signals to $\rA'$.